 We are fortunate enough to have an indoor gymnasium, an outdoor playground area, a volleyball court, and a soccer setup.
 With these tools, we incorporate physical education in regards to good health, good exercise, and how to take care of the unique bodies God has given each of us.

-This year we are so excited to have the instruction and talent of an art teacher.
 With instruction geared toward each unique age group, our art classes allow students to learn pencil sketching, watercolor, clay sculpting, and more!